 You won’t have to contact the developers every time you need a landing page to promote a sale or a new product line.
 Magento Commerce makes content management simple with Page Builder, which is a drag-and-drop interface including instant preview and in-context text editing.
 Users can easily add visual effects and schedule content to go live with staging and preview functionality.

-Furthermore, the Business Intelligence tool enables you to quickly access data from a variety of sources, compile it into detailed reports, and derive new marketing insights.
+Furthermore, the Business Intelligence tool enables you to access data from a variety of sources quickly, compile it into detailed reports, and derive new marketing insights.

 Extensions & Add-ons